 - We Indians have become the second largest online market worldwide (See Figure 2) with about 462 million internet users.

 - Majority of India’s internet users are mobile phone internet users.

 - The projections for 2022 looks good, almost doubling from 2015.

 - This is one of the reasons why the future of SD-WAN looks bright in our country.

 Future of SD-WAN in India

-Thanks to the rise of Software Defined Networking, solutions like Hybrid WAN and SD WAN are in vogue.
-Retailers can now cater a 360° experience store for their technologically advanced customers.
+Thanks to the rise of Software Defined Networking, solutions like Hybrid WAN and SD-WAN are in vogue.
+Retailers can now cater to a 360° experience store for their technologically advanced customers.
 The intricate architecture of the solution connects the various store branches and the warehouse to provide a real time experience giving the retail business the extra boost it needs to face the competition in the market.
-WAN may become a bottleneck for Digital Transformation- for IOT, Artificial Intelligence or any Cloud based technology.
+WAN may become a bottleneck for Digital Transformation- for IoT, Artificial Intelligence or any Cloud based technology.
 Enterprises need to start shedding the weight of legacy infrastructure and start upgrading to SD-WAN

-Vishal Khare, CoFounder – Lavelle Networks, says, “internet is growing fast and so are cloud services and requirements.
+Vishal Khare, CoFounder – Lavelle Networks, says, “the internet is growing fast and so are cloud services and requirements.
 So, our thinking is that SD-WAN will grow much faster in India than other countries”.